renovatebot/renovate/docs/usage/setup-azure-devops.md

             npx --userconfig .npmrc renovate
 ```

-1. Additionally, you can add `renovate.json` with renovate configurations in the root of the repo.
+1. Additionally, you can add `renovate.json` with Renovate configurations in the root of the repo.
 [Read more about configurations options](https://docs.renovatebot.com/configuration-options/)